-NOTE C - COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) REVOLVING LOAN PROGRAMS
+NOTE D - COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) REVOLVING LOAN PROGRAMS

-The County has established a revolving loan program to provide low-interest loans to businesses to create jobs for persons from low-moderate income households.
+The County has established a revolving loan program to provide low-interest loans to business to create jobs for persons from low-moderate income households.
 The Federal Department of Housing and Urban Development (HUD) grants money for these loans to the County passed through the Ohio Department of Development (ODOD).
 The initial loan of this money is recorded as a disbursement on the accompanying Schedule of Federal Awards Expenditures (the Schedule).
 Loans repaid, including interest, are used to make additional loans.
 Such subsequent loans are subject to certain compliance requirements imposed by HUD, but are not included as disbursements on the Schedule.

 These loans are collateralized by mortgages on the property.
 ODOD has informed us that all their CDBG loans should be collateralized.
-At December 31, 2001, the gross amount of loans outstanding under this program were \$107,047.
+At December 31, 2002, the gross amounts of loans outstanding under this program were \$100,167.